wxtiles/wxtilesjs/README.md

 [![Build Status](https://travis-ci.org/wxtiles/js.svg?branch=master)](https://travis-ci.org/wxtiles/js)

 To build this repo run `npm install` followed by `npm run prepare-deploy`.
-This will place the Webpacked JavaScript file at `out/dist/wxTiles.js` and the documention for the client library at `out/docs/wxTiles.md`.
+This will place the Webpacked JavaScript file at `out/dist/wxTiles.js` and the documentation for the client library at `out/docs/wxTiles.md`.

-Travis will publish these files to https://wxtiles.github.io/v1-js/dist/wxTiles.js and https://wxtiles.github.io/v1-js/docs/wxTiles.md
+Travis will publish these files to https://wxtiles.github.io/js/dist/wxTiles.js and https://wxtiles.github.io/js/docs/wxTiles.md
 The documentation file is used by docs.wxtiles.com and is pretty formated at http://docs.wxtiles.com/wxtilesjs-docs/

 # wx_tiles